TouK/nussknacker/docs/integration/KafkaIntegration.md

 ### Kafka connection configuration

-Important thing to remember is that Kafka server addresses/schema registry addresses have to be resolvable from:
+Important thing to remember is that Kafka server addresses/Schema Registry addresses have to be resolvable from:
 - Nussknacker Designer host (to enable schema discovery and scenario testing)
 - Lite/Flink engine - to be able to run job